dotFionn/arma3-rcon/README.md

 a3r.autoReconnectCount = 24;
 ```

+### IDs

+When targeting players that are currently connected to the server, the ID provided to the respective functions has to be the id that is available from the `getPlayers`/`getPlayersArray` functions.

 ### rconCommand

 `rconCommand` is the pass-through function to directly interact with the server and use functionality, that might not be implemented yet.
 It returns the raw response from the RCON server, without any processing done.
 Further documentation on BattlEye's RCON is available at [https://www.battleye.com/support/documentation/](https://www.battleye.com/support/documentation/).